evizitei/BellasTicTacToe/README.md

 meat is in "TicTacToe.js".
 If you clone the app as-is, you can run it with "node bin/http-server" from the root directory.
 This will get it up and running on port 8080.

+Currently can be played with live at http://bellas-tic_tac_toe.nodejitsu.com/